Center for Anxiety, OCD, and Cognitive Behavioral Therapy

 Social Anxiety Disorder Treatment for Children and Teens

-Treating Social Anxiety Disorder (SAD) in younger populations requires a nuanced approach, sensitive to the developmental stages of children and teens.
+In addition to our work with adults, we provide developmentally tailored treatment for children and teens with social anxiety disorder.
 At our Philadelphia Center for Anxiety, OCD, and Cognitive Behavioral Therapy, we offer tailored treatment plans that engage not just the young individual but often involve family members to create a supportive environment conducive to growth and learning.
 Our child and adolescent-focused clinicians utilize age-appropriate strategies, including cognitive-behavioral techniques, to help younger clients understand their anxiety, develop coping mechanisms, and build resilience against social anxiety.

 Supporting Families and Individuals Affected by SAD